dealfonso/sapp/README.md

-# SAPP - Simply A PDF Document Parser
+# SAPP - Simply and Agnostic PDF Document Parser

-SAPP stands for Simply a PDF Parser and it makes what is name says: parsing PDF files.
-It also enables other cool features such as rebuilding documents (to make the content more clear or compact), adding images or digitally signing documents.
+SAPP stands for Simply and Agnostic PDF Parser and it makes what is name says: parsing PDF files.
+It also enables other cool features such as rebuilding documents (to make the content more clear or compact) or digitally signing documents.

+SAPP is agnostic because it does not care of composing PDF documents (e.g. adding pages, updating pages, etc.).
+Instead, its aim is to be somehow a backend to parse an existing PDF document and to manipulate the objects included on it, or to create new ones.

+The way of working with SAPP can be seen in the function to sign the document: it is an independent function that adds and manipulates the PDF objects contained in the document.

+Some features:
+1. Support 1.4 PDF documents
+1. Support many features of 1.5 PDF and later documents (including cross-reference streams)
+1. Work using incremental versions
+1. Works for rebuilding documents to flatten versions (older version are dropped)
+1. Signature of documents using the Acrobat workflow
+1. Others

 # 1. Why SAPP
 I created SAPP because I wanted to programmatically sign documents, including **multiple signatures**.